ibm-cloud-docs/log-analysis/detach_agent.md

 ### Detaching a LogDNA agent from an Openshift Kubernetes cluster from the OpenShift console
 {: #detach_agent_os_console}

+This option is only valid when you deploy the LogDNA agent from the OpenShift console.
+{: note}

 Complete the following steps from the [OpenShift console](https://cloud.ibm.com/kubernetes/clusters?platformType=openshift){: external}:

 1. Select the cluster for which you want to create a LogDNA logging configuration.